The Box Hill electorate is located in the eastern suburbs of Melbourne, about 12km from the city centre.

 It takes in the suburbs of Box Hill, Box Hill North, Mont Albert, Mont Albert North and Blackburn and parts of Balwyn, Surrey Hills, Canterbury, Blackburn North, Forest Hill and Nunawading.

-It is within the Eastern Metropolitan Region of the Legislative Council and takes in parts of three Federal electorates — Kooyong (Josh Frydenberg MP), Chisholm (Julia Banks MP) and Deakin (Michael Sukkar MP).
+It is within the Eastern Metropolitan Region of the Legislative Council and takes in parts of two Federal electorates — Kooyong (Josh Frydenberg MP), and Chisholm (Gladys Liu MP).

 The electorate also takes in parts of both the City of Whitehorse and City of Boroondara.